 National Museum of The Gambia

-Housed in the former Bathurst Club, this oft-overlooked enjoyable museum in central Banjul is strong both on local history and traditional cultures.
+Housed in the former Bathurst Club, this oft-overlooked enjoyable museum in central Banjul is strong both on local history and on traditional cultures.

 Handicraft enthusiasts shouldn't miss out on Banjul's historic central market, which is a good place to buy woodcarvings, tie-dyed batik clothing and much else besides.